Recovery after hip fracture

-After hip surgery to treat your hip fracture, the main muscle groups that support your hip joint will be noticeably weaker than usual.
+After hip fracture surgery, the main muscle groups that support your hip joint will be weaker than usual.
 This can have a huge impact on your daily life in terms of your walking style, your ability to get in and out of bed and your ability to comfortably move around.

-We hope the following videos will help you to perform these exercises daily.
-Simply click on the links below and follow along with the exercise programme as shown.
+The following videos will help you to complete your exercises daily.
+Click on the links below and follow along with the exercise programme.
 We recommend that you aim to complete the exercise video 2 to 3 times a day.
-If you reach the stage in your recovery that you are completing the exercise programme with ease, you can repeat the video or start to return to your normal activities or exercises.

 If you reach a stage that you are completing the exercise programme with ease, please repeat the video to increase the repetitions of each exercise and seek further guidance from a physiotherapist to progress towards returning to your normal activities or exercise.